jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 the Guardians in the unit are destroyed, the Heavy Weapon Platform(s) is(are) also destroyed.

 #### > OPTIONS:
-- Any Heavy Weapon Platform may replace its shuriken cannon with an item from the Heavy Weapons list.
+- Any Heavy Weapon Platform may replace its shuriken cannon with one of the following weapons:
+  - Scatter laser (free)
+  - Shuriken cannon (free)
+  - Starcannon (2 pts)
+  - Aeldari missile launcher (12 pts)
+  - Bright lance (12 pts)

 ---